 WHAT IS THE PROCESS FOR A CONSENT APPLICATION?

 Once you have applied, the Committee of Adjustment may give advance notice and information to anyone affected by your consent proposal.
-Conferring with certain agencies is a requirement and a copy of your application will be sent to certain government agencies including the City's Integrated Services - Planning Division to give them an opportunity to review and make their comments before a decision is made.
+Conferring with certain agencies is a requirement and a copy of your application will be sent to certain government agencies including the City's Infrastructure and Development Services - Planning Division to give them an opportunity to review and make their comments before a decision is made.
 It is also the policy of the Committee of Adjustment to conduct a public hearing on each application.

 When the Committee of Adjustment has decided on your application, it is required to send a notice of decision granting or refusing the consent to the applicant and to anyone else who has requested, in writing, to be notified.